qobi/AD-Rosetta-Stone/README.md

 * **saddle** point finding (FF / FR / RF / RR)

   This example finds a saddle point by nested optimization.
-It does not make use of the "fixedpoint" trick.
+It does not make use of the “fixedpoint” trick.

 * **particle** path optimization (FF / FR / RF / RR)